nuxt/website-v2/content/en/guides/get-started/installation.md

 touch package.json
 ```

-Open the package.json file in your favourite code editor and fill it with this JSON content:
+Open the package.json file in your favorite code editor and fill it with this JSON content:

 ```json
 {